 Motive Power Technician - 446

 - Hands-on experiential learning to analyze and solve motive power system problems in a fully equipped, shop environment.

 - Diagnose and repair mechanical, electrical and electronic components and systems using a variety of troubleshooting techniques while utilizing the latest in tools, equipment and technology.

-- Ensure safe work practices and develop skills in project management, quality control and assurance
+- Safe work practices and skills in project management, shop management, quality control and assurance.

-- Enhance communication, customer service and computer skill
+- Enhance communication, customer service and computer skills.

 - OSSD or equivalent (Mohawk Academic Upgrading, GED) including: